ail3ngrimaldi/ail3ngrimaldi/README.md

 ### Hi there 👋

 I'm Ailen, a lawyer turned Frontend Junior developer with a passion for decentralized technologies and web3 projects.
-I honed my programming skills at Henry, a renowned remote academy from Argentina, and continue to expand my knowledge through self-guided learning, including my current focus on Rust.
+I built my programming skills at Henry, a renowned remote academy from Argentina, and continue to expand my knowledge through self-guided learning, including my current focus on Rust.

-I thrive on collaborative teamwork and enjoy networking with individuals at all skill levels.
-If you're looking for a coding partner or have any exciting opportunities within the decentralized and web3 space, I'd love to connect!

-Feel free to reach out to me at ailenrgrimaldi@gmail.com.
-Let's build something amazing together!
+Feel free to reach out to me at ailenrgrimaldi@gmail.com for any blockchain project you have in mind.
 ### Languages and Tools:

 <img align="left" alt="Visual Studio Code" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/visual-studio-code/visual-studio-code.png" />